 Briefly describe how the TMD oversees all aspects of the multi-disciplinary care, from the time of injury through discharge:

+Is the attending surgeon present in the operating room for all operations?
+(CD 6-7) (Yes/No)

+If ‘Yes’, how is this documented?

 Is there 50% greater attendance documented by each of the general surgeons at the multidisciplinary trauma peer review committee?
 (CD 6-8, CD 16-15) (Yes/No)

 List each general surgeon and his/her annual percentage of trauma peer review committee meeting attendance in Appendix #2.

+Have all general surgeons on the trauma panel successfully completed the ATLS course at least once?
+(CD 6-9) (Yes/No)

 VII.
 EMERGENCY MEDICINE